abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/k8s.md

 **1.** The **Storage mount path** defines the file system path where the Storage claim is mounted.
 Default: `/scratch`

-**2.** The **Work directory** field defines the file system path used as working directory by the Nextflow pipelines.
+**2.** The **Work directory** field defines the file system path used as a working directory by Nextflow pipelines.
 It must be the same or a subdirectory of the *Storage mount path* at the previous point.
 Default: the same as *Storage mount path*.

 **3.** The  **Compute service account** field allows you to specify the Kubernetes *service account* that the pipeline jobs should use.
 Default is the `default` service account in your Kubernetes cluster.